Your cart is currently empty

 We know that bovine leather is tough and long-lasting, but it's also easy to break in.
 Over time, it will take the shape of the person who wears it.
 So the more you wear it, the easier it gets to wear.
 On the other hand, sheepskin is more flexible, softer, and lighter.
 This is why more clothes are made from sheepskin than from Bovine.
 Sheepskin pants are much more comfortable to wear than Bovine pants, but you have to ensure they fit perfectly because Sheepskin is more likely to stretch out over time, which can cause your clothes to sag.
 Sheepskin leather is thinner, lighter, and more likely to rip or tear than bovine leather.
 Bovine leather is more accessible to care for than Sheepskin because it is thicker and less likely to get dirty or wet.

-Is bovine leather genuine leather?
+Is bovine leather real leather?

 What is the difference between bovine and calf leather?